ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/context_aware_cache.md

 For information on how user context hashes are generated, see [FOSHttpCacheBundle documentation](https://foshttpcachebundle.readthedocs.io/en/latest/features/user-context.html#generating-hashes).

-[[= product_name =]] implements a custom context provider in order to make user context hash reflect the current User's roles and Limitations.
+[[= product_name =]] implements a custom context provider to make user context hash reflect the current user's roles and limitations.
 This is needed given [[= product_name =]]'s more complex permission model compared to Symfony's.

 You can technically extend the user context hash by [implementing your own custom context provider(s)](https://foshttpcachebundle.readthedocs.io/en/latest/reference/configuration/user-context.html#custom-context-providers).